DinhNGN/cse15l-lab-reports/lab_report4.md

 ![image](https://user-images.githubusercontent.com/122498399/221742199-652b6137-24ac-46c5-968a-c25a7ca257ab.png)

 ## Final Step (Step 9)~ Commit & Push Results
 - The final step is to `commit` & `push` your results onto Github.
 For this step, I went ahead and ran the command-line `git add ListExamples.java` pressed `<Enter>` & follow that with command-line `git commit -m "fix"`.
+The `git add ListExamples.java` command-line adds the file into the list of things you'll be adding onto Github, while the `git commit -m "fix"` command-line will commit the changes onto Github, with the "`-m "fix"`" being there to display the message "fix" when you successfully commit the file onto Github.
 ![image](https://user-images.githubusercontent.com/122498399/221744551-fd5877fc-1b3d-4e7c-9bfa-7b781343e2b3.png)